 The Big Anxiety Commission – World Premiere.

-The Uti Kulintjaku [UK] initiative is an innovative, Aboriginal-led mental health literacy project that takes its name from a Pitjantjatjara phrase that means ‘to listen, think and understand clearly’.
-Formed from the Ngangkari traditional healers and artists of the NPY Women’s Council, the UK initiative addresses community issues of mental health from both Aboriginal and Western perspectives.
-“What makes (the UK project) especially compelling”, writes The Monthly, “is that it provides a framework for a conversation about the underlying psychological forces that drive human behaviour.”
+The Uti Kulintjaku [UK] is an innovative, Aboriginal-led mental health literacy project that takes its name from a Pitjantjatjara phrase that means ‘to listen, think and understand clearly’.
+Formed from the Ngangkari traditional healers and artists of the NPY Women’s Council, the UK addresses community issues of mental health from both Aboriginal and Western perspectives.
+“What makes (the UK project) especially compelling”, writes Kim Mahood in The Monthly, “is that it provides a framework for a conversation about the underlying psychological forces that drive human behaviour.”

 These VR works will be presented at:

 UNSW Galleries, Paddington see The Empathy Clinic, 27 Sept – 16 Nov